zhuoqiang/goslate/README.rst

  >>> gs = goslate.Goslate(executor=executor)
  >>> it = gs.translate(['text1', 'text2', 'text3'])
  >>> list(it)
- ['tranlation1', 'translation2', 'translation3']
+ ['translation1', 'translation2', 'translation3']

-It is adviced to install ``concurrent.futures`` backport lib in python2.7 (python3 has it by default) to enable concurrent querying.
+It is advised to install ``concurrent.futures`` backport lib in python2.7 (python3 has it by default) to enable concurrent querying.

-The input could be list, tuple or any iterater, even the file object which iterate line by line
+The input could be list, tuple or any iterator, even the file object which iterate line by line

 .. sourcecode:: python